PublicDataWorks/txt-outlier-backend/README.md

   from admins, updating the `unsubscribe` field and notifying the team.
 - **Personalized Campaigns**: The personalized campaign feature allows for one-time campaigns where each recipient receives a custom message.
-This is implemented through database triggers that automatically process and queue messages when records are inserted into the `personalized_campaign_messages` table.
+This is implemented through database triggers that automatically process and queue messages when records are inserted into the `campaign_personalized_recipients` table.
   See [Personalized Campaigns Documentation](docs/personalized-campaigns.md) for usage instructions.

 ### Developer Notes